-Turning Action into Results
+Turning Action into Results for a Reliable Plant

 The ultimate result of a constantly evolving reliability improvement plan has been less downtime and improved production throughout the plant.
 In eight years, production increased by 80 percent, while maintenance costs only increased by 14 percent.
 In addition, energy costs have decreased significantly.
 Overall, energy costs are 74 percent of what they were in the plant’s first year of operation, even though energy cost increases should have them at 180 percent.

 The motivation of the Greenfield team is much higher than it was in the early years.
 The plant no longer operates in reactive mode, meaning the team can work on improvements rather than constantly trying to put out fires.

 The goal is not perfection.
 Greenfield experiences failures just like every other plant.
 The difference is, with every improvement, the team’s reaction gets faster.
 At Greenfield, every failure is a learning opportunity that improves the reliability program.
 Users learn from everything and dedicated people make them successful in maintaining a reliable plant.
 The reliability team is positive, takes initiative and brings good ideas.
 Many key improvements came from people on the plant floor.
 Winning Emerson’s Reliability Program of the Year is a direct result of the hard work and innovation of those people.
 Because of a dedicated and innovative staff and a vision for the future, the Varennes plant continues to improve every day and will only run leaner and with greater efficiency as time goes on.

 Thivierge and Fyfe-Leblanc with the Emerson Reliability Program of the Year judges